-- If the agitator jams, don't force it.
+- If the Stovetop Popper crank handle jams, don't force it!
+Pick up the popper and shake a bit.
 Work it free by cranking in the opposite direction. - Having trouble getting an even lighter roast?
 Slow down the initial warm-up period (from the time you add coffee until first crack).
 Lower the overall heat. - Occasionally clean the popper with hot water to reduce the coffee oils.
-I clean mine after every 15-20 roasts.
+I clean mine after every 15-20 roasts. - VKP Popper jamming once it is heated up?
+The agitator tip assembly is supposed to have 1/4" free play on the shaft.
+See the instructions that came with the VKP Popper.
+You received a small hex head wrench, so just loosen the tiny bolt and adjust the free play.
+VKP Agitator not turning?
+The same little bolt might have come loose from the shaft.
+Use that hex head wrench and tighten it!